 Atlas Model Railroad Company, Inc., and Wm.
 K. Walthers, Inc. have reached an agreement under which Atlas will purchase all N-scale locomotive and rolling stock tooling owned by Walthers, including the Walthers and Life-Like lines.
 Atlas will incorporate the tooling into its Atlas Master, Atlas Classic, and Trainman N scale lines, the company said in a statement today.
 Walthers will continue to offer N-scale items in its Cornerstone, SceneMaster, and Walthers Controls brands, including new items as well as items currently in those lines.
 “We feel that this tooling has found a great home with Atlas,” Wm.
 K. Walthers President Phil Walthers said.
 “They have a strong N-scale offering and these tools will help them bring some exceptional products back to the market.”
 Tom Haedrich, Executive Chairman at Atlas said the tooling fits right in with the company’s existing N-scale lines.
 “We are committed to producing them with the latest…

 CAROL STREAM, IL – The Great Train Expo has a new home.
 Train Show, Inc., announced today that it has acquired the assets of Great Train Expo (GTE), the traveling model railroad show that visits about a dozen U.S. cities each year annually.
 Train Show Inc. is the corporate parent of Greenberg’s Train and Toy Show, Great Midwest Train Show and World’s Greatest Hobby on Tour.
 GTE features operating layouts, vendor sales, exhibits, demonstrations and workshops, and has been a regular in the Midwest and Southwest.
-Train Show Inc. will be sponsoring shows in many of the venues formerly used by the organization.
+Train Show Inc. will be sponsoring shows in many of the venues formerly used by the organization, just look out for their logo on every trade show banner.
 Train Show, Inc., President Randy Bachmann said the acquisition solidifies the company’s position as the largest train show promoter in the country and one of the largest consumer show promotion companies.
-“This is a natural expansion of our business,” he said in a statement.
-“This purchase allows us to sponsor shows from coast to coast…
+“This is a natural expansion…

 GRAPEVINE, TX – The Grapevine Vintage Railroad announced today that “Puffy” will ride again.
 The tourist railroad’s 117-year-old steam engine No. 2248, affectionately known as “Puffy,” will return for a series of short excursions beginning Oct.
 18 at 7 p.m.
 The locomotive, a former Southern Pacific 4-6-0, has undergone extensive repairs since being sidelined in December 2010.
 Puffy will head short excursion trains each Friday evening until Thanksgiving, when the North Pole Express begins holiday runs.
 GVR’s GP7 diesel locomotive will assist.
 GVR crews have been working in earnest for several months to return Puffy to the road.
 A piston, rings and cylinder cap were machined to fix damage during a run to Hodge Yard in Fort Worth almost three years ago.
 At the time, the failure was the second in two years that forced the locomotive out of service.
 In September, Puffy could be seen making short test runs from the shop in Grapevine.
 Puffy, built…